-Looking for a fun way to add some Christmas cheer to your kids’ favorite meal?
+Christmas Quesadillas are a fun way to add some holiday cheer to your kids’ favorite meal.
 Turn quesadillas into festive Christmas trees in a fun and easy twist on a classic!

-In our house (and I’m would bet yours as well!) sugary treats can be a black hole – I offer Ryan one Hershey’s kiss as an after dinner treat and the next thing I know, it’s Friday and he’s throwing a tantrum because I won’t let him take a chocolate bath Augustus Gloop style instead of eating dinner.
+In our house sugary treats can be a black hole.
+I offer Ryan one Hershey’s kiss as an after dinner treat and the next thing I know, it’s Friday and he’s throwing a tantrum because I won’t let him take a chocolate bath Augustus Gloop style instead of eating dinner.

 Okay, that might be a bit extreme, but when it comes to the good stuff in our house it really does look like a, If You Give a Mouse a Cookie situation.
 It quickly escalates into mealtime meltdowns and tantrums galore.